PatatePomodori/simple-elevation/README.md

 # Simple Elevation — User Guide (v1.8.4)

-A lightweight web app for turning a GPX track into a crisp, publication‑ready elevation profile with climbs, POIs, and gravel segments.
-This guide walks you through **all** features step‑by‑step.
+A lightweight web app for turning a GPX track into an elevation profile with climbs, POIs, and gravel segments.

 ---